 Discounts available for up to six people staying for 7 nights outside the peak season, using three rooms only.

 Location: St Mawes

-The White House is a magnificent, character, period property, built in the 1920s, with period features aplenty including mahogany panelling and doors and outstanding views across St Mawes Harbour.
-The substantial mature gardens offer plenty of privacy and yet you are only a very short walk from the crystal clear waters of Summers Beach, the hotels, restaurants, pubs and shops in this iconic Cornish village.
+The White House is a magnificent luxury holiday home with character, period property, built in the 1920s, with period features aplenty including mahogany panelling and doors and outstanding views across St Mawes Harbour.
+Dog friendly and the substantial mature gardens offer plenty of privacy and yet you are only a very short walk from the crystal clear waters of Summers Beach, the hotels, restaurants, pubs and shops in this iconic Cornish village.

 Low occupancy discounts are available if staying for 7 nights outside the peak season for 4 or less using two bedrooms, 6 or less using 3 bedrooms.